 Since 2013 Peoplecorp has been partnering with Universities across NSW in the development and management of an innovative HR Undergraduate scheme for final year students studying HR as their major.

 Whilst the theory studied at University gives students one perspective, we work with a variety of businesses across a range of industries encouraging them to support top tier students experience HR in practice.

-To date we have placed over 60 HR Undergraduates with nearly 20% of our interns impressing their sponsor company so much they were offered a permanent role post-graduation.
+To date we have placed many HR Undergraduates with nearly 25% of our interns impressing their sponsor company so much they were offered a permanent role post-graduation.

 We believe it’s important to help the next generation of HR talent obtain tangible experience; therefore we don’t charge recruitment fees for the 3-month placement.
 We will do all the research, screening and recruitment and we simply ask that you pay the interns the fair minimum wage for the work they do.
 We are proud to say this pro-bono scheme has proven to be mutually beneficial for employers and undergraduates alike.

 A selection of clients who have supported the Peoplecorp Intern Program

 The experience exceeded all of our expectations.
 We would recommend the intern program without hesitation - HRD, Avanade

 We usually place the Interns with our Clients for a period of 3 months and with a schedule of 2 to 3 days a week (to fit in with their studies).
 The scheme itself runs all year round as some students graduate mid-year and others at the end of the calendar year.